nvidia-holoscan/holoscan-sdk/docs/gpu_resident.md

 For sensor inputs and actuation outputs, Holoscan SDK GPU-resident graphs are combined with devices and mechanisms using GPU-direct RDMA technologies such as [Holoscan Sensor Bridge](https://www.nvidia.com/en-us/technologies/holoscan-sensor-bridge/), [DOCA GPUNetIO](https://docs.nvidia.com/doca/sdk/doca-gpunetio/index.html).
 Holoscan SDK GPU-resident graphs also support low-latency, highly responsive and predictable visualization outputs, especially on [NVIDIA G-SYNC](https://developer.nvidia.com/g-sync) supported monitors.

-The GPU-resident graphs do not follow the traditional Holoscan SDK execution workflow and cannot be interconnected with a traditional Holoscan SDK fragment and operator.
+The GPU-resident graphs do not follow the traditional Holoscan SDK execution workflow with GXF backend and cannot be interconnected with a GXF-backend fragment and operator.
 It is a standalone and unique execution model, supported by a separate Holoscan SDK executor backend.

 :::{note}
 GPU-resident graphs are only supported in C++.
 Python support is planned for the future.